partyh4t/partyh4t.github.io/_tabs/whoami.md

 order: 4
 ---

 My name is Zayd (aka partyh4t).
 I've been teaching myself cybersecurity and the basics of IT since 2021, going through countless courses and various certifications in my freetime.
-I thoroughly enjoy network penetration testing, creating bots and automation scripts in Python, and creating malware to bypass EDR and AV solutions (shoutout Maldev Academy <3).
+I thoroughly enjoy network penetration testing, creating bots and automation scripts in Python, and creating malware to bypass EDR and AV solutions _(shoutout Maldev <3)_.

 ## Certifications
 ---